Skip to main content

 Olufunke Fasawe

-Olufunke Fasawe is a 3rd year DrPH candidate from Nigeria.
+Olufunke Fasawe is a fourth year DrPH candidate from Nigeria.
 She joined the program from the Clinton Health Access Initiative (CHAI) where she worked as a Senior Director, Primary Health Care (Global), Director of Programs (Nigeria) and Technical Lead for the Sexual, Reproductive, Maternal, Newborn and Child Health Program (Nigeria).
 She has over ten years’ experience in global health working on program design, implementation, monitoring, and evaluation cutting across HIV/AIDS, Routine Immunization, Sexual and Reproductive Health, Maternal and newborn health, Cervical Cancer, and health systems strengthening.
 Prior to starting her career with CHAI, she worked with the Joint United Nations Programme on HIV/AIDS in Geneva as a health economics consultant conducting economic modeling for HIV programs and.
 She also interned at the World Health Organization Headquarters in Geneva during her Masters program.
 Olufunke holds a Master’s degree in International Health Management, Economics and Policy from SDA Bocconi, Milan, Italy; she earned her Bachelor of Dental Surgery degree from the University of Lagos, Nigeria.
 She loves to play tennis and enjoys running outdoors.
 She is passionate about gender equity and promotion of universal health care in developing countries.

 Bhavya Joshi

-Bhavya Joshi joins the DrPH in the fall of 2021.
+Bhavya Joshi, joined the DrPH in the fall of 2021.
 As a Global Public Health Fellow, Bixby Summer 2022 Fellow, and the Human Rights Center Fellow 2022, Bhavya’s research focuses on understanding reproductive needs of marginalized populations in countries affected by crises.
 As a women human rights advocate and educator, Bhavya supports women rights defenders from across the globe to build their capacity to use international human rights mechanisms for advocacy and activism at national, regional, and international levels.
 Before joining the program, she managed, implemented, and evaluated public health projects in South Asia for more than 5 years.
 Within India, she has worked in 18 out of 28 states.
 Bhavya received her MA in International Law and Human Rights from the United Nations mandated University for Peace, Costa Rica and is finishing her second MA in Peace, Security, Development and International Conflict Transformation from University of Innsbruck, Austria.
 Her bachelor is in Political Science from Delhi University, India.
 She is a travel enthusiast and is fond of outdoor sports, drinking coffee and experimenting with cuisines.

 Silvana Larrea

-Silvana Larrea is a third-year DrPH candidate at UC Berkeley.
+Silvana Larrea is a fourth-year DrPH candidate at UC Berkeley.
 She is a Medical Doctor from the National Autonomous University of Mexico and received her MPH in Epidemiology from the National Institute of Public Health (INSP) in Mexico.
 Prior to starting her graduate program in UC Berkeley, she was a Program Officer for the Poverty, Gender, and Youth department in the Population Council Mexico office.
-In the Population Council, she provided technical support for the Council’s research portfolio: design, implementation and evaluation of interventions and developing new proposals, IRB protocols, briefs, donor reports, and manuscripts.
-She is also co-investigator in diverse research projects related to migration and health, with a focus in sexual and reproductive health.
+In the Population Council, she provided technical support for the Council’s research portfolio: design, implementation, and evaluation of interventions and developing new proposals, IRB protocols, briefs, donor reports, and manuscripts.
+She is also a co-investigator in diverse research projects related to migration and health, with a focus on sexual and reproductive health.
 Her research interests include sexual and reproductive health, migration and health, and inequalities in health.
-Her dissertation research focuses on challenges and opportunities of accessing and using sexual and reproductive health services for in-transit migrant women in Mexico.
+Her dissertation research focuses on the challenges and opportunities of accessing and using sexual and reproductive health services for in-transit migrant women in Mexico.

 Solange Madriz

-Solange Madriz, MA, MS is a second-year doctoral student as well as an Academic Coordinator at the Institute of Global Health Sciences at University of California, San Francisco.
+Solange Madriz, MA, MS is a fourth-year doctoral student as well as an Academic Coordinator at the Institute of Global Health Sciences at University of California, San Francisco.
 She has designed, implemented and monitored global health programs in diverse settings including Mexico, Guatemala, Ecuador, Paraguay, India and the United States.
 Her research focuses on global health and professional development of health professionals in low-resource settings.
 In addition to her research activities, Ms. Madriz teaches graduate level courses on global health for public health practitioners and medical providers.
 From 2015 to 2018, Ms. Madriz led the implementation of a maternal and newborn health quality improvement project in all the secondary health facilities of the states of Huehuetenango and Alta Verapaz, Guatemala.
 During the COVID-19 pandemic Ms. Madriz led the educational program to train over 100 community-based organization members as case investigators and contact tracers working for the San Francisco and California Departments of Public Health.
 She lives with her husband and 2-year old daughter in the Mission District of San Francisco.
 Ms. Madriz obtained her undergraduate degree from the Central University of Venezuela and a MA in International Studies from the University of San Francisco followed by a MS in Global Health from the University of California, San Francisco.

 Wan Nurul Naszeerah

 Lt.
-Wan Nurul Naszeerah (she/her) is a third-year Doctor of Public Health (DrPH) student with Designated Emphases in New Media (Berkeley Center for New Media) and Development Engineering (Blum Center for Developing Economies) at the University of California-Berkeley.
+Wan Nurul Naszeerah (she/her) is a fourth-year Doctor of Public Health (DrPH) student with Designated Emphases in New Media (Berkeley Center for New Media) and Development Engineering (Blum Center for Developing Economies) at the University of California-Berkeley.
 As a Digital Transformation of Development (DToD) Fellow, Wan is passionate in enhancing public health preparedness through infoveillance and infodemic management in Southeast Asia.
 Born and raised in Brunei, Wan is currently developing a human-centered digital intervention against vaccine misinformation for the Malay-speaking communities in Southeast Asia.

 This professional endeavor stems from her personal experience as a native speaker of the Malay language, for which social media technologies have not been equitably developed to moderate the spread of vaccine misinformation and to sufficiently address the emerging issues of vaccine hesitancy in this region.
 Hence, she has been collaborating with data scientists as well as developing her computational skills, specifically in Artificial Intelligence and Natural Language Processing, both of which are increasingly integrated into today’s public health preparedness and research.
 She believes that global health equity can only be achieved when there is equity in public health technologies.